-Sarah O. Meadows is a sociologist at the RAND Corporation and an affiliate member at the Pardee RAND Graduate School.
+Sarah O. Meadows is a sociologist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
 Her research areas include families and children (both civilian and military) and defense manpower issues, with a particular focus on mental health and well-being and on diversity.
 Her recent work has focused on family structure and perceptions of social support, diversity in the retention of servicemembers, and the well-being of Air Force spouses and their families.
 Her work has been published in RAND reports as well as in numerous academic journals.
 Meadows received her B.A. in sociology and psychology from the University of Virginia and her M.A. and Ph.D. in sociology from Duke University.

 Meadows, Sarah O., "The Association Between Perceptions of Social Support and Maternal Mental Health Problems: A Cumulative Perspective," Journal of Family Issues, 2010